Family Nurse Practitioner (MSN-FNP)

 The deadline for the MSN-FNP program for Fall 2019 entry is January 15th.

 The St. David's School of Nursing at Texas State University accepts applications for the Master of Science in Nursing with a major in Family Nurse Practitioner from August to February, admitting for the next Fall semester.
 BSN prepared RNs can apply through the Graduate College.

 Applications must be completed by January 15th.

-The MSN program is a 21 month (5 semester, 48 credit hour) lockstep program in which registered nurses with a Bachelor of Science in Nursing degree advance their skills to the entry level for certification as a Nurse Practitioner and licensure as an Advanced Practice Registered Nurse.
+The full-time MSN program is a 5 semester, 48 credit hour lockstep program in which registered nurses with a Bachelor of Science in Nursing degree advance their skills to the entry level for certification as a Nurse Practitioner and licensure as an Advanced Practice Registered Nurse.
 Instruction will be an online format with required on campus learning experiences two weekends per semester at the St. David’s School of Nursing in Round Rock.
 The on-campus learning experiences will augment the online course work and allow assessment of students to ensure that advanced level competencies have been met.
 Of the 48 semester hours required, 10 hours are allotted to practicum courses.

 Faculty facilitate practicum course work on line and during the on campus experiences; however, required clinical hours will be spent with individual preceptors in a clinical setting.
 The curriculum requires students to log 660 clinical clock hours with preceptors over the course of the 5 semesters.

 The focus of the Family Nurse Practitioner program is primary care of families and individuals across the lifespan.
 As a result, graduates will be prepared to treat diverse populations, with knowledge to promote health and to assess patients of all ages.